B-Altaleb/covid-tracker-bayan/README.md

 API: https://corona.lmao.ninja/v2/countries/:country

-Updating once more and more
+Updating once more and more sadasd